urakubo/Dojo-standalone/README.md

 2) It nearly works on Python3.5.
 But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by TerminateDojo/wxFileIO.py/wxMain and SaveChanges.py/Filesystem).

-3) Dojo accepts any size of images, but unnecessary fringe appears if you do not import 512*n size images.
+3) Dojo accepts any size of 2D stack images, but unnecessary fringe appears if you do not import images with 512*n xy size.

 4) 3D viewer is buggy.